Hypoxiic/smart-heat-pump-optimisation/README.md

 ---

 *This project demonstrates the critical importance of proper target variable selection in machine learning applications.
-The breakthrough from temperature prediction to direct heating demand prediction represents a fundamental insight for smart building optimization systems.*
+The breakthrough from temperature prediction to direct heating demand prediction represents a fundamental insight for smart building optimisation systems.*